pw-Chen-km/SmartEyes/README.md

    - Emits events via callback: status heartbeat, precheck_passed, vlm_decision
    - Writes debugging artifacts under `outputs/<stream_id>/k_img/`; optionally writes video under `outputs/<stream_id>/video/`

+4) Optional: Negative ROI (Exclusion Zone)
+   - Besides the main ROI, you can provide a negative ROI polygon.
+If, after K1 is captured and before K2 is sampled, the tracked subject overlaps the negative ROI above a threshold, the current event is cancelled (state resets to idle and no VLM dispatch for that event).

 ---

 ### Quick Start (Minimal Code)